TheRealVivi/KillHouseTicTacToe/README.txt

 - Level up from enough EXP

+KNOWN BUGS:
+- Elevators behave weird on client end.
+I chose to not resolve this issue due to time.

 Mistakes:
 - I realized after making EVERY SINGLE variable that I should've used arrays to be more efficient.